jackyzha0/jackyzha0.github.io/content/thoughts/Rhizome Proposal.md

 Below are properties that Rhizome will optimize for:
 - Interoperable: data should be first-class, not applications
-- Modular: choose the parts you like, no vendor lock-in
 - Local-first: your apps should work even when the internet is broken
 - Collaborative: multiplayer gardens with ease

 I've written about these in greater detail regarding [[thoughts/Rhizome Philosophy|Rhizome's Philosophy]].

 ## Existing problems with peer-to-peer protocols
-Of course, many peer-to-peer protocols already exist today, claiming to give people ability to own their own data.
+Many peer-to-peer protocols already exist today, claiming to give people the ability to own their own data.
 Yet, none of them have seen large-scale adoption with the exception of a few social media platforms.

-Reflecting on this, there seems to be 3 major unsolved problems with these protocols:
+Reflecting on this, there seems to be 3 major hurdles that no single protocol/system has been able to overcome:

 ### Availability + Durability
 In most P2P apps nowadays, closing your device or disconnecting it from the internet means the end of a session and whatever resource your peers were also connected to is no longer available.